 Standards of Professional Courtesy

 In addition to attorneys’ professional responsibilities prescribed by substantive and procedural law, attorneys are also guided by personal conscience and the approbation of professional peers.
-In Orange County, Florida, there have developed certain community standards of legal professionalism, professional courtesy, and courtroom decorum, as previously acknowledged and recognized through the adoption in 1990 of the Orange County Bar Association Standards of Professional Courtesy and in 2003 through entry of Administrative Order 2003-07 establishing the Orange County Courtroom Decorum Policy.
+In Orange County, Florida, attorneys have developed certain community standards of legal professionalism, professional courtesy, and courtroom decorum, as previously acknowledged and recognized through the adoption of the Orange County Bar Association Standards of Professional Courtesy in 1990 and through entry of Administrative Order 2003-07 establishing the Orange County Courtroom Decorum Policy in 2003.

-The Standards set forth herein are those expected of Attorneys practicing in the Courts of the Ninth Judicial Circuit in and for Orange County.
+The Standards set forth herein are those expected of attorneys practicing in the Courts of the Ninth Judicial Circuit in and for Orange County.
 While not meant to be exhaustive, the Standards also set a tone or guide for conduct that might not be specifically covered by these Standards.
-The overriding principles promoted by the Standards are communication and civility between counsel, as well as cooperation with the Courts and other participants in the justice system.
+The overriding principles promoted by the Standards are communication and civility between counsel, the Courts, and other participants in the justice system.